Tampa–Hillsborough County Public Library System: History

 The Town 'N Country Regional Public Library opened in 1969 as the West Gate Branch Library in a storefront at the West Gate Shopping Center.
 In 1975, it moved to its location on Paula Drive and became the test site for the library's first automated circulation system.
 The West Gate Branch became a regional branch in 1995.

 The West Gate Branch was the focus of national attention after the banning of a gay pride display in 2005.

 After 32 years of operation, the Paula Drive location was closed for construction in lieu of the Town 'N Country Commons.
 In May 2007, the Hillsborough County Board of County Commissioners approved a new name for the current library—"Town 'N Country Regional Public Library".
 The new library became part of the Town 'N Country Commons along with a Head Start center and a Senior Center next to the Shimberg Gardens.

 In the fall of 2021, the branch was closed for a month for an extensive renovation.
 The library reopened in the downstairs community room as a small makeshift library with eight laptops available for patron use.
 The branch underwent massive changes, including the complete replacement of the staircase and the addition of six individual bathrooms.
 The existing study rooms were demolished and eight new study rooms were constructed for patron use.
 The library officially reopened in January 2023 with all new carpets, staircase, furniture, study rooms, and color scheme.
 The Hive was removed, and the room was resized and repurposed as a general use room.

 Services

-In addition to the resources and services that all branches offer, the Town 'N Country Regional Public Library also has a number of assistive technologies available, such as JAWS, Open Book, Dragon Speak, ZoomText, Keys-U-See, and TOPAZ.
+In addition to the resources and services that all branches offer, the Town 'N Country Regional Public Library has a number of assistive technologies available, such as JAWS, Open Book, Dragon Speak, ZoomText, Keys-U-See, and TOPAZ.

-The branch is also one of four passport services locations.
+The branch is one of four passport services locations.
 Applicants can schedule an appointment over the phone to apply for a new passport at the branch.